2gatherproject/decentralized-social-apps-guide/README.md

 * [Junto](https://junto.foundation/) - Social network on Holochain
 * [Lemmy](https://github.com/LemmyNet/lemmy) - An alternative to Reddit.
 Curently only federated, but because it is in Rust it could be ported to WASM and made fully decentralized, like Matrix (see below)
 * [MinesTrix](https://gitlab.com/minestrix/minestrix-flutter) - A social media app (Flutter: Android, iOS and web) based off of the Matrix platform (see more below), still in alpha.
+* [Open Super Dapp](https://github.com/2gatherproject/open-super-dapp-android) - Your gateway to the new digital commons.
+A "super app" with integrated mobile messenger, Ethereum wallet, and Web 3.0 browser built on open, decentralized, and encrypted protocols.
+Pre alpha.
+Seeking developers/supporters.
 * [Peerpeth](https://peepeth.com/welcome) - Twitter clone on the Ethereum blockchain
 * [PeerTube](https://joinpeertube.org/en/) - Youtube clone using ActivityPub
 * [Patchwork](https://github.com/ssbc/patchwork) - Social network on Secure Scuttlebut.
 AGPL licensed